 These expenses include everything from your rent or a mortgage payment, utilities, car payments, gas, groceries, phone bill and any other necessary payments made on a monthly basis.
 For this example, we’re going to assume $2,000 of monthly expenses.

-Step 2: Pick the number of months you would like this emergency fund to cover
+Step 2: Pick the number of months for the emergency fund to cover

 We’ll use three months for this exercise.